ericwbailey/favicon/README.md

 ## Additional Resources

-Icon design is a lot of work.
+Proper icon design is a lot of work.
 Here are some links to provide some more guidance with the process:

 ### Reference